Using Bitmovin Cloud Connect with AWS

 Prerequisites

-This feature requires a commercial agreement and needs to be specifically activated for a Bitmovin Account.
-It is not available by default.
+This feature requires a commercial agreement and needs to be specifically activated for a Bitmovin account, it is not available by default.
 You will not be able to complete the configuration below without this activation.

-• An AWS Account
+- An AWS account

-Create an IAM User
+Create an Amazon IAM user

 This user is used by the Bitmovin platform to get access to your AWS account and create compute resources to run parts of the the encoding service within it, including starting and stopping EC2 instances.